smthdfirent/docker-yara-x/README.md

-# Docker containers for YARA
+# Docker containers for YARA-X

 Dockerfile which allows to install [YARA-X](https://github.com/VirusTotal/yara-x) in a Linux Debian docker container with Rust already installed.